Mystic River (film): Plot

 Jimmy and his friends invite Dave to a local bar, get him drunk and confront him when he is about to vomit.
 Jimmy admits to Dave that he killed "Just Ray" for implicating him in the liquor store robbery, which resulted in his imprisonment.
-Dave reveals to Jimmy that he did kill someone that night, but it was not Katie.
-He beat to death a child molester whom he found with a child prostitute.
-Jimmy does not believe Dave and pulls out a knife.
-He promises to let Dave live if he confesses to Katie's murder.
-However, when Dave admits to killing Katie, Jimmy kills him and disposes of his body in the adjacent Mystic River.
+Dave reveals to Jimmy that he did kill someone that night, but it wasn't Katie; he beat to death a child molester whom he found with a child who was being sex-trafficked.
+Jimmy, not believing him and after forcing him to admit to Katie's murder, kills him and disposes of his body in the adjacent Mystic River.
 Meanwhile, after finding his father's gun missing, Brendan confronts his mute younger brother "Silent Ray" and his friend John O'Shea about Katie's murder.
-Brendan beats the two boys, trying to get them to admit their guilt, and then John pulls out Ray's gun and is about to shoot Brendan.
-Sean and Whitey, having connected the two boys to the murder, arrive and disarm and arrest John and Ray.
+He beats the two boys, before John pulls out Ray's gun and is about to shoot Brendan.
+Sean and Whitey, having connected the teens to the murder, arrive in time to disarm and arrest John and Ray.

-The next morning, Sean tells Jimmy that John and "Silent Ray" confessed to killing Katie as part of a prank gone wrong.
+The next morning, Sean tells Jimmy that John and Silent Ray confessed to killing Katie as part of a prank gone wrong.
 Sean asks Jimmy if he has seen Dave, who is wanted for questioning in the murder of a known child molester.
-Jimmy does not answer, instead thanking Sean for finding Katie's killers, but remarks, "if only you'd be a little faster."
-Sean then asks Jimmy if he intends to send Celeste a monthly $500.

-Sean reunites with Lauren after apologizing for pushing her away while Jimmy confesses what he's done to Annabeth, who tells him he is "a king, and a king knows what to do and does it.
-Even when it's hard."
-During a local parade, Dave's son Michael waits for his father.
-Sean sees Jimmy and mimics a gunshot at him with his hand, whereas Jimmy spreads his arms in a "can't help it" gesture.
+Jimmy does not answer, instead thanking Sean for finding Katie's killers.
+Sean reunites with Lauren after apologizing for pushing her away, while Jimmy confesses what he's done to Annabeth.
+During a local parade, Sean sees Jimmy and points a finger gun at him, but Jimmy shrugs it off.

 Cast

 Production

+Michael Keaton was originally cast in the role of Det.
+Sean Devine, and did several script readings with the cast, as well as his own research into the practices of the Massachusetts Police Department.
+However, creative differences between Keaton and Clint Eastwood led to Keaton leaving the production.
+He was replaced by Kevin Bacon.

 Principal photography took place on location in Boston.
-Eastwood stated that the three lead actors were his first choices for the roles.